Chirag-ahir/JAVA-All-Basic/README.md

 What is load-on-startup?<br>
 The load-on-startup element of web-app loads the servlet at the time of deployment or server start if value is positive.
 It is also known as pre initialization of servlet.

+What is request dispatcher and it's methods?<br>
+The RequestDispatcher interface provides the facility of dispatching the request to another resource it may be html, servlet or jsp.<br>

+public void forward(ServletRequest request,ServletResponse response): Forwards a request from a servlet to another resource (servlet, JSP file, or HTML file) on the server.<br>
+public void include(ServletRequest request,ServletResponse response): Includes the content of a resource (servlet, JSP page, or HTML file) in the response.

  ========================================= JSP ==========================================

  what is JSP ?<BR>